 You should continue to use any prescribed eye drops until your procedure, unless directed by your eye care professional.
 Before surgery, your eye surgeon will go over all the medications you’re currently taking.
 Be sure to bring a list of your current medications to your pre-operative appointment and be prepared to answer a few questions regarding your medical history.

 During the Procedure

-The cataract removal and iStent® procedure are usually performed under local anesthesia.
-After your surgeon removes your cataracts, he or she will implant the iStent® device.
-Once implanted, you will not see or feel the device.
+The cataract removal and iStent inject® procedure are usually performed under local anesthesia.
+After your surgeon removes your cataracts, he or she will implant the iStent inject® devices.
+Once implanted, you will not see or feel the devices.

 After the Procedure

 iStent inject® is an outpatient procedure, which means you’ll be able to go home the same day following your surgery.
 After the procedure, you will likely receive antibiotic and anti-inflammatory eye drops to use.
 Your ophthalmologist will likely schedule an appointment to see you the day following the surgery.

 Recovery time is usually quick, but your doctor may recommend that you take a few days off work.
 You should also refrain from strenuous activities such as sports, lifting heavy objects, or any straining movements that will increase your eye pressure.

 The risks associated with performing cataract surgery with the iStent inject® are similar to those related to performing cataract surgery alone.
 For more information regarding specific risks associated with your condition, please talk to your eye care professional, or read important safety information here.

 Help is right around the corner.
 Leading eye professionals across the country offer iStent inject® for the treatment and control of eye pressure associated with mild-to-moderate open-angle glaucoma, and are available to answer your questions.
 Find out if you are a candidate for iStent inject® by talking with an iStent inject® physician in your area today.Find a Physician